kayode0x/kayode0x/README.md

-- 👋🏾 Hey there, I’m Kayode Ogunmakinwa.
+- 👋🏾 Hey there, I’m Kayode Ogunmakinwa
 - 👀 I’m interested in Full Stack Web and Mobile Development
 - 🌱 I’m currently learning the MERN stack, and also React Native
 - 📫 How to reach me?
 Insta, Twitter - @kayode0x